karthikathota/Cloud/Azure/Readme.md

 We scale the VM's to handle more traffic whenever necessary.
 It can be done in 2 ways:-
 1) ScaleUP:- We can increase the size of VM easily by turning a 4CPU vm into an 8CPU vm in minutes.
 2) ScaleOut:- One more way is to add more VM's and have them work together to hanfle more traffic.

+#### Virtual Machines Scale Sets(VMSS)

+A group of VM that can grow and shrink in quantity based on predefined rule.

+This can be done by monitoring demand, predfined schedules where more traffic can be found, and many more way.